cerebis/shap/README.txt

 Setup Analyzers
 ---------------

 A tool has been written to help configure an initial set of analyzers.
 Since these definitions are highly system dependent, it is expected that users of SHAP will want to make modifications before running the tool.
-Re-running this tool will not delete previous definitions and since analyzer names are unique, you will need to manually delete rows from the Analyzers table if you wish to use the same names.
+Analyzer names must be unique, with multiple invocations you may run into naming conflicts.
+To aid in experimenting with an initial setup, you have to option to purge the previous database. **WARNING** This will purge all data from the database, not just analyser configurations -- use it wisely.

-The XML file defining analyzers can be found at:
+An example configuration file can be found at:

-	war/WEB-INF/spring/analyzer-config.xml
+	helpers/analyzer-config.xml

 This file follows the Spring bean definition schema.
 A few detectors and annotators have been defined.
 All defined analyzers mentioned in the "configuration" bean will be created.

 Once you are ready, run the tool

-	bin/configSetup.sh
+	bin/configSetup.sh <analyzer XML file>

 A more user-friendly approach to analyzer definition is planned.
 This is an obvious need now that SHAP has been released to the public.

-Note.
-Analyzer working temporary directories must be read/write accessible to all machines which will participate in analysis.
-On grid systems this must be a shared directory.
+**Note** The scratch path must be read/write accessible to all machines which will participate in analysis and on clustered systems this must be a shared location.

 Analyzer Supporting Tools
 -------------------------